SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-help/logs/cluster-config-ui.md

 1. Overall Cluster config (what spark version, databricks runtime version, UC single or UC shared, etc).
 Please send a screenshot.
    ![img](./../img/cluster_1.png)

-2. Please provide the json
+2. Please provide the json, edited to remove any private or sensitive information.
    ![img](./../img/cluster_2.png)

 3. What libraries are installed on the cluster?
 Please send a screenshot.